-The grouping of these aspects certainly indicates that there is a mutual relationship between the form of the lesson and the lesson modalities of any lesson.
+The grouping of these aspects indicates that there is a mutual relationship between the form of the lesson and the lesson modalities of any lesson.
 (See Chapters 3 and 4).

-Swart (1977: 132) refers to the particular correlations between modes of instructing and learning.
+Swart (1977: 132) refers to the correlations among the modes of instructing and learning.
 For each ground form, with its nuances, the correlated modes of learning are indicated.
-Basson (1978: 86) also indicates their reciprocity.
+Basson (1978: 86) also points to their reciprocity.

-Modes of instructing Modes of 1 earning
+Modes of instructing Mod les of learning 5

 Talk hear

 Say (meaningful talksemantic) listen (meaningful hearing)

 Read-talk-say (symbolic-phonetic- semantic) hear listen

 Write look see

 Draw (indicate) look see

 Point out look see

 Fixate look hear see listen

-However, he goes further and indicates their relationships with teaching aids.
+However, he goes further and indicates their relationship to teaching aids.

-Modes of teaching Teaching/learning aids Modes of learning

-Narrates microphone hear listen

-Explains chalkboard hear listen look see

-Communicates prints hear listen look see

-Dictates sound recording hear listen

-Reads textbook hear listen

-look see

-Demonstrates apparatus hear listen

-look see

-touch feel

-sniff smell

-Presents model hear listen

-look see

-touch feel

-Shows real example hear listen

-look see

-touch feel

-sniffsmell

-Constructs chalkboard hear listen

-look see
+Modes of teaching Tea ching/learning aids Modes of learning Narrates Explains Communicates microphone chalkboard prints hear hear look hear listen listen see listen Dictates Reads sound recording look hear hear see listen listen Demonstrates apparatus look hear look listen see see Presents model touch sniff hear Shows real example look touch hear see feel listen 3110445 icai crample look touch see feel small Constructs chalkboard hear look sniff listen see smell

-On the basis of repetition of the correlated teaching and learning activities, supported by instructional and learning media, patterns or forms become discernible.
-Once again, this shows the close connection among lesson modalities, lesson form, and the use of teaching aids.
+Based on the repetition of the correlated teaching and learning activities, supported by instructional and learning media, patterns or forms become discernible.
+Once again, this shows the coherence of lesson modalities, lesson forms, and the use of teaching aids.

-What is of particular importance, however, is that the modes of learning also have particular relevance for choosing teaching aids.
-If the teacher has knowledge of the modes of learning, he can plan for specific teaching aids.
+What is of particular importance, however, is that the modes of learning also have relevance for choosing teaching aids.
+If the teacher has knowledge of the modes of learning, he/she can plan for specific teaching aids.
 (For a description of the modes of learning see Sonnekus (1973: 67).